awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.DynamoDB.md

       "schema-name": "<case-sensitive schema name>",
       "table-name": ""
       },
-      "target-table-name": "<table_name>",
+      "target-table-name": "<table_name>"
     }
-    }
   ]
 }
 ```

-AWS DMS currently supports *map\-record\-to\-record* and *map\-record\-to\-document* as the only valid values for the `rule-action` parameter\. *map\-record\-to\-record* and *map\-record\-to\-document* specify what AWS DMS does by default to records that aren’t excluded as part of the `exclude-columns` attribute list; these values don’t affect the attribute\-mappings in any way\.
+AWS DMS currently supports `map-record-to-record` and `map-record-to-document` as the only valid values for the `rule-action` parameter\.
+These values specify what AWS DMS does by default to records that aren't excluded as part of the `exclude-columns` attribute list\.
+These values don't affect the attribute mappings in any way\.
-+ *map\-record\-to\-record* can be used when migrating from a relational database to DynamoDB\.
-It uses the primary key from the relational database as the partition key in Amazon DynamoDB and creates an attribute for each column in the source database\.
-When using `map-record-to-record`, for any column in the source table not listed in the `exclude-columns` attribute list, AWS DMS creates a corresponding attribute on the target DynamoDB instance regardless of whether that source column is used in an attribute mapping\.
++ You can use `map-record-to-record` when migrating from a relational database to DynamoDB\.
+It uses the primary key from the relational database as the partition key in DynamoDB and creates an attribute for each column in the source database\.
+When using `map-record-to-record`, for any column in the source table not listed in the `exclude-columns` attribute list, AWS DMS creates a corresponding attribute on the target DynamoDB instance\.
+It does so regardless of whether that source column is used in an attribute mapping\.
-+ *map\-record\-to\-document* puts source columns into a single, flat, DynamoDB map on the target using the attribute name "\_doc\."
-When using `map-record-to-document`, for any column in the source table not listed in the `exclude-columns` attribute list, AWS DMS places the data into a single, flat, DynamoDB map attribute on the source called "\_doc"\.
++ You use `map-record-to-document` to put source columns into a single, flat DynamoDB map on the target using the attribute name "\_doc\."
+When using `map-record-to-document`, AWS DMS places the data into a single, flat, DynamoDB map attribute on the source\.
+This attribute is called "\_doc"\.
+This placement applies to any column in the source table not listed in the `exclude-columns` attribute list\.

-One way to understand the difference between the `rule-action` parameters *map\-record\-to\-record* and *map\-record\-to\-document* is to see the two parameters in action\.
+One way to understand the difference between the `rule-action` parameters `map-record-to-record` and `map-record-to-document` is to see the two parameters in action\.
 For this example, assume that you are starting with a relational database table row with the following structure and data:

 ![\[sample database for example\]](http://docs.aws.amazon.com/dms/latest/userguide/images/datarep-dynamodb1.png)